silviamaggi/smd-com/_casestudies/acquisition-landing-pages-and-forms.md

 tools:
   - Sketch app
   - Responsive framework
+---
+## The problem

-problem: '<a href="https://unicredit.it/" target="_blank" rel="noopener" title="Go to the Unicredit Bank website">UniCredit</a>, a leading European commercial bank headquartered in Italy, wants to leverage the increasing use of smartphones to reach a wider range of clients.
+<a href="https://unicredit.it/" target="_blank" rel="noopener" title="Go to the Unicredit Bank website">UniCredit</a>, a leading European commercial bank headquartered in Italy, wants to leverage the increasing use of smartphones to reach a wider range of clients.
 Their acquisition landing pages and forms <strong>look outdated and not mobile friendly</strong>.
-An overhaul is essential for the bank to remain competitive.'
+An overhaul is essential for the bank to remain competitive.

-solution: 'Within a single codebase, we created custom experiences for smartphone, tablet and desktop to replace the existing pages and forms.
-The goal was to increase their trustworthiness and conversion rates.'
+## My role

-myrole: 'I <strong>led the project</strong> and worked on the UX and final designs.
+I <strong>led the project</strong> and worked on the UX and final designs.
 My colleagues at UI Farm provided valuable feedback, collaborating to devise the best content strategy.
-Their expertise completed the project with state-of-the-art frontend development.'
+Their expertise completed the project with state-of-the-art frontend development.
----

 ## The context

 > *In 2013, only 37% of users used their smartphones to go online, while 84% declared to have such a habit in 2017. [...]
 Between 2013 and 2018, purchases via smartphone increased from barely 6% to over 26% of total online purchase in Italy.*